 In the 16th century, the role of the castle as a prison increased.
 In 1516, brothers from the Cracow Franciscan monastery accused of the murder of Albert Fontini, the commissar of the Czech-Polish province, were kept here.
 Prisoners and supporters of the Reformation were also imprisoned.
 In 1525, Maciej from Ropczyce was placed in the Lipowiec, and in 1550 Franciszek Stankar, lecturer at the Kraków Academy and one of the leading ideologues of the Reformation.
 However, Stankar’s stay in the castle did not last long, because he managed to escape with the help of his friends.

+The castle was built on the top of a hill leveled with an earth, above the Vistula River valley on the south side and a small Płazienka stream on the west side.
 The oldest part of the castle was a stone, cylindrical tower with a diameter of 9 meters, erected on the top of the hill.
 Initially, it was a detached building.
 It was the backbone of the defense, flanking the gate and at the same time providing excellent visibility.
 The entrance to it was located roughly halfway up, on the western side.
 In the lower part of the tower there was a prison cell, to which led a hole in the floor of the entrance floor.
 Upper rooms, added in the fifteenth century, were communicated by the spiral stairs in the thickness of the wall.
 The tower was adapted to the use of artillery.
 In the built-up part there were two floors with a cannon positions, and above a terrace with embrasures.
 The tower was probably crowned with a tall, conical roof, covered with shingle.

 In the fifteenth century, the castle was surrounded by an outer defensive wall, in which on the south side a four-sided gatehouse (its origins can reach as far as the fourteenth century) was placed, connected by the oblique neck with the main castle.
 It had a main, larger passage and a smaller gate for pedestrians.
 Both of them were probably led by separate drawbridges over the moat, about 7 meters deep (the stone pillars of the bridges date back to the 16th century).
 The lower storey of the gatehouse was very interestingly solved.
 Under gate’s passage, it was trapdoor, partially carved in the rock.
 Probably a rotating mechanism was used, which lifted the drawbridge, closing the door opening at the same time, and the platform fell into the trapdoor.